Responsible Sourcing of Conflict Minerals

 In the U.S., the Dodd-Frank Wall Street Reform and Consumer Protection Act (“Dodd-Frank Act”) requires public companies to file annual reports with the U.S. Securities and Exchange Commission beginning in May 2014, disclosing whether or not they are using 3TG originating from the Covered Countries.

-We expect our suppliers to source only from certified conflict-free smelters, such as those audited by the Conflict-Free Sourcing Initiative’s Conflict-Free Smelter Program.
+We expect our suppliers to source only from certified conflict-free smelters, such as those audited by the Responsible Mineral Initiative’s (RMI--formerly the Conflict-Free Sourcing Initiative) Responsible Minerals Assurance Process (RMAP), or another third party assessment program.
 If we determine that our expectation is not met, we will work with the supplier and the industry to enable conflict-free sourcing.
 For example, Google advises its suppliers to take similar measures with their own sub‐suppliers to ensure alignment and traceability throughout the supply chain and back to the smelter.
 Furthermore, under the Google Supplier Code of Conduct, Google expects its suppliers to perform due diligence on the source and chain of custody of minerals used in the manufacturing of products they supply to Google.
 Suppliers’ due diligence measures should be available to us upon request.